Nathan BALL

 pulling mechanism 4 can include a plurality of rotating drums 8,

-generally acting in the manner of pulleys, which interact with the
+generally acting in the manner of pulleys, which interact with

-tensioning member 6 to pull the tensioning member 6 through the
+the tensioning member 6 to pull the tensioning member 6 through

-are positioned substantially perpendicular to the longitudinal
+drums 8 are positioned substantially perpendicular to the

-axis of the tensioning member 6.
-In this embodiment, the output of
+longitudinal axis of the tensioning member 6.
+In this

-the gearbox 3 is coupled rotationally to at least one of the
+embodiment, the output of the gearbox 3 is coupled rotationally

-rotating drums 8.
-When an initial tension is imposed on the
+to at least one of the rotating drums 8.
+When an initial tension

-tensioning member 6, either by the working load or by the rope
+is imposed on the tensioning member 6, either by the working

-pulling mechanism 4, a partial or full wrap of the tensioning
+load or by the rope pulling mechanism 4, a partial or full wrap

-force between the rotating drums 8 and the tensioning member 6.
+increases the frictional force between the rotating drums 8 and

-Alternatively, the output of the drill 2 can be rotationally
+the tensioning member 6.
+Alternatively, the output of the drill

-coupled directly to one or more of the rotating drums 8 without
+2 can be rotationally coupled directly to one or more of the

-going through an additional gearbox 3.
+rotating drums 8 without going through an additional gearbox 3.

 [0043] As will be appreciated by those skilled in the art, the